 Sterling gains from broad-based plunging US dollar

-Against the dollar, sterling was on course for its best week since mid-December.
-The pound remained underpinned by Thursday's Bank of England decision to not cut interest rates for now in response to the coronavirus epidemic.
+Against the dollar, sterling was on course for its best week since mid-October.
+The pound remained underpinned by the Bank of England's decision not to cut rates for now in response to the coronavirus epidemic.

+The dollar has faltered on a slide in U.S. government bond yields as investors slashed expectations for a further Federal Reserve rate cut after this week's emergency move.
+British government bond yields also plunged, hitting all-time lows on Friday as they approached zero with investors stampeding into safe-haven assets.

+Money markets are pricing in at least a 25 basis point cut in rates by the BoE when it next meets on March 26 and nearly 50 basis points of cuts by the end of the year.
+Sterling rose to a two-and-a-half week high of $1.3050 and was last trading up 0.63% at $1.3038.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)